orestisc/INM707-Deep-Reinforcement-Learning/README.md

 # INM707-Deep-Reinforcement-Learning

-This repo contains various different approaches to train an agent to play the CartPole game and a custom maze environment.
+This repository contains various different approaches to train an agent to play the CartPole game and in a custom maze environment.

 ## Description